 'Our heart was almost stopping', says ISRO Chairman after lunar orbit insertion

-Bengaluru, Aug 20: "Our heart was almost stopping", was how ISRO Chairman K Sivan described the tense moment when team Chadrayaan-2 attempted to inject the spacecraft into the lunar orbit on Tuesday.
+Bengaluru, Aug 20: "Our heart was almost stopping", was how ISRO Chairman K Sivan described the tense moment when team Chandrayaan-2 attempted to inject the spacecraft into the lunar orbit on Tuesday.

 As ISRO scientists started firing Chandrayaan-2's onboard liquid engine to put the spacecraft in an orbit around the Moon, Sivan said, "our heartbeat increased".